 Number of Cash Transfers - represents the total number of reload transactions that we conducted through our retail distributors in a specified period.
-We processed 9.71 million and 10.09 million reload transactions in the three months ended March 31, 2016 and 2015, respectively.
+We processed 9.35 million and 9.55 million reload transactions in the three months ended June 30, 2016 and 2015, respectively, and 19.06 million and 19.64 million reload transactions in the six months ended June 30, 2016 and 2015, respectively.
 We review this metric as a measure of the size and scale of our retail cash reload network, as an indicator of customer engagement and usage of our products and services, and to analyze cash transfer revenue, which is a key component of our financial performance.

 Number of Tax Refunds Processed - represents the total number of tax refunds processed in a specified period through TPG.
-We processed 8.18 million and 8.52 million tax refund transactions in the three months ended March 31, 2016 and 2015, respectively.
-Due to seasonality, the number of tax refunds processed are most concentrated during the first half of each year and are minimal during the second half of each year.
+We processed 2.18 million and 2.00 million tax refund transactions in the three months ended June 30, 2016 and 2015, respectively, and 10.36 million and 10.52 million tax refund transactions in the six months ended June 30, 2016 and 2015, respectively.
+Due to seasonality, the number of tax refunds processed is most concentrated during the first half of each year and is minimal during the second half of each year.
 We review this metric as a measure of the size and scale of our tax refund processing platform and as an indicator of customer engagement and usage of our products and services.

 Number of Active Cards - represents the total number of GPR cards and checking accounts in our portfolio that had a purchase, reload or ATM withdrawal transaction during the previous 90-day period.
-We had 4.75 million and 5.38 million active cards outstanding as of March 31, 2016 and 2015, respectively.
+We had 4.28 million and 4.80 million active cards outstanding as of June 30, 2016 and 2015, respectively.
 We review this metric and the associated revenue per number of active cards as measures of the overall size and scale of our GPR card portfolio and indicators of customer engagement and usage of our products and services.

 Gross Dollar Volume - represents the total dollar volume of funds processed and settled by our consolidated enterprise, excluding tax refunds processed by TPG.
-Our gross dollar volume was \$6.6 billion and \$6.4 billion for the three months ended March 31, 2016 and 2015, respectively.
-We review this metric as a measure of the size and scale of our processing infrastructure and as an indicator of customer engagement and usage of our products and services.
+Our gross dollar volume was \$5.4 billion and \$5.2 billion for the three months ended June 30, 2016 and 2015, respectively, and \$11.9 billion and \$11.5 billion for the six months ended June 30, 2016 and 2015, respectively.
+We review this metric as a measure of the size and scale of our processing infrastructure and as an indicator of customer engagement and usage of our products and services

 Purchase Volume - represents the total dollar volume of purchase transactions made by customers using our GPR, checking account and gift card products.
 This metric excludes the dollar volume of ATM withdrawals.
-Our purchase volume was \$4.7 billion for each of the three months ended March 31, 2016 and 2015.
+Our purchase volume was \$3.9 billion and \$3.8 billion for the three months ended June 30, 2016 and 2015, respectively, and \$8.6 billion and \$8.5 billion for the six months ended June 30, 2016 and 2015, respectively.
 We use this metric to analyze interchange revenue, which is a key component of our financial performance.

-Key components of our results of operations
+Key Components of our Results of Operations